-The discussion below under "Dividends" and "Sale or Other Disposition of ADSs or ordinary shares" assumes that we will not be classified as a PFIC for United States federal income tax rules that apply if we are classified as a PFIC for the current taxable year or any subsequent taxable year are discussed below under "Passive Foreign Investment Company Rules."
+The discussion below under "Dividends" and "Sale or Other Disposition of ADSs or ordinary shares" assumes that we will not be classified as a PFIC for United States federal income tax purposes.
+The United States federal income tax rules that apply if we are classified as a PFIC for the current taxable year or any subsequent taxable year are discussed below under "Passive Foreign Investment Company Rules."